lonelyneutrin0/Metropolis-Langevin-Algorithm/README.md

 # LMC
-Langevin Monte Carlo Algorithm to sample from a complex probability distribution function
+Langevin Monte Carlo Algorithm to sample from a complex probability distribution function.
+The math involved is detailed in `formulation/main.pdf`